 Snowshoeing is one of the friendliest sports for beginners.
 Mother nature will provide you with snow.
 All that is left for you to do is to bundle up in warm clothing, strap on some snowshoes, and have a desire to explore the outdoors.
 No need to worry if you don’t own a pair of snowshoes as you can rent them if necessary.

 Described below, we have found five snowshoe day-trips for first-timers–all within a two-hour drive of Seattle.
 Taken into consideration were factors such as ease of equipment rental, choice of beginner trails, and proximity to Seattle.

 5. Stevens Pass

-Located just a two-hour drive from downtown Seattle, Stevens Pass features four beginner groomed trails that range from 1.2 km to a 2.7 km trail.
+Located just a two-hour drive from downtown Seattle, Stevens Pass features four beginner groomed trails ranging from 1.2 km to 2.7 km.
 The trails will take you along the base of Jim Hill Mountain and into the heart of Mill Valley.

 4. Hurricane Ridge, Olympic National Park

 One of the premier snowshoes hikes for beginners, Hurricane Ridge, offers stunning panoramic views, frosted evergreens, and rolling hills of snowdrifts.
 The visitor’s center offers snowshoe rentals on the weekends during the winter.

 Starting from the lodge is a 1.5-mile trek along a road that soon turns into forest land.
 There is a picnic area that offers an endpoint for the true beginners.
 Turn around and explore the trailside meadows.
 For the beginner who wants a bigger challenge, keep heading up towards Hurricane Hill.
 Regardless if you make the summit or not, the views are spectacular along the way.

 For the first-timer looking for a guided snowshoe tour near Seattle, there is no better place in Washington than Crystal Mountain Resort.